damianoneill/healthbot/docs/quickstart.md

 ## Register

-Once a Device is provisoned for Telemetry, we can incorporate that Device by **configuring its management ip and authentication details within Healthbot**.
+Once a Device is provisioned for Telemetry, we can incorporate that Device by **configuring its management ip and authentication details within Healthbot**.

 To register a Device within Healthbot, navigate to the Dashboard page and select **+ Device** button.